tellela/d3d12/README.md

 The program is made up of two files.

-* hello.cxx -- sets up Direct3D 12 and uses it to feed the GPU with
+* `hello.cpp` sets up Direct3D 12 and uses it to feed the GPU with the necessary (albeit contrived) data.
-three vertices and a contrived texture.

-* shaders.hlsl -- holds the shaders which receive that data and manipulate it to produce the final result.
+* `shaders.hlsl` holds the shaders which receive that data and manipulate it to produce the final result.

-As long as both files are located in the same directory, all you have to do to build it is feed the C++ file to the compiler.
-Alternatively you can run the accompanied build script to avoid extraneous typing.
+As long as both files are located in the same directory, all you have to do to build it is either to run the accompanied build script, or to feed the C++ file directly to the compiler yourself.

-## Examples by Other People
+## Similar Examples

-This program is primarily inspired by the work of @mmozeiko.
-His [Direct3D 11 in C](https://gist.github.com/mmozeiko/5e727f845db182d468a34d524508ad5f) example is the first program I come across that is written in this linear fashion, all inside a single function.
+This example is primarily inspired by the work of @mmozeiko.
+His [Direct3D 11 in C](https://gist.github.com/mmozeiko/5e727f845db182d468a34d524508ad5f) example is the first program I came across that is written in this format.

-Other examples:
+Additional examples:

 * [Direct3D 11 in C++](https://gist.github.com/d7samurai/aee35fd5d132c51e8b0a78699cbaa1e4) by @d7samurai.